rx-viper/elektronik-und-software/software/groundstation/README.md

 ## Groundstation software

-#### structure
-- flowchart: software flowchart
-- src: sourcecode

 #### documentation
-Documentation and UI drafts can be found in [docs folder](https://github.com/rleh/rexus-viper-elektronik/tree/groundstation-structure/docs/software/groundstation).
+Documentation, flow charts and and UI drafts can be found in  docs/software/groundstation folder.